 Cucumbers and zucchini are very similar in caloric content and nutritional value, although zucchini contains a few more vitamins and minerals than cucumbers.
 But, if you're feeding your dog high-quality dog food each day, their nutritional needs should be well taken care of, and they don't really need any additional fruits or vegetables added to their diet for the sake of nutrients.
 As for which of these members of the gourd family are best for your dog, it might just come down to which one your pooch likes best.

 How to Safely Feed Cucumbers and Zucchini to Your Dog

-While dogs and cucumbers can be a winning combination, the same can't be said for pickles, which are high in sodium and often contain garlic and onions, both of which are toxic foods for dogs.
-The same can be said for zucchini that's been prepared for human consumption.
-This includes zucchini bread, which is higher in sugar than is good for dogs.
-And don't think that you can get around this by giving your pup sugar-free zucchini bread.
-These treats contain artificial sweeteners, like xylitol, that are can be highly toxic to dogs.
+While dogs and cucumbers can be a winning combination, the same can't be said for pickles, which often contain garlic and onions, both of which are toxic foods for dogs.
+T The same can be said for zucchini that's been prepared for human consumption, which includes zucchini bread and sugar-free zucchini bread - it can contain artificial sweeteners, like xylitol, that are can be highly toxic to dogs.